8 best Zapier alternatives

-Below are seven alternatives to Zapier that can automate manual tasks
+Below are eight alternatives to Zapier that can automate manual tasks

 Automate.io is functionally the same as Zapier, but they claim to offer three times as many automated tasks — and that’s no small feat.
 Just because two services are connected to each other doesn’t mean they’re connected in a way that best serves your organization.
 Having more automated tasks to choose from means you’re more likely to get a task that improves your workflow.

 Automate.io offers multi-app, multistep integrations on a free plan, as well as lightning fast integration speeds, simple drag-and-drop setup, and conditional logic.

 The beauty of IFTTT (If This Then That) is that the apps that connect with it bear the cost, not the consumers who use it.
 So if you’re looking for an affordable Zapier alternative option, look no further; IFTTT is completely free.

 Unlike the other companies on this list, IFTTT isn’t designed specifically for B2B SaaS apps.
 It’s made for everyone and everything from music lists to social media accounts to connected devices.
 If you want your team to get notified on a Slack channel whenever an astronaut launches into space, you can with IFTTT.

 More technical users of Integromat can really dig into some advanced workflows, which makes it a great option for the technically minded.